b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ## Exercises - Comparisons of Continuous Data {#sec:compare_contin_data_exercises}

-Just like in the previous exercises here you will find some exercises that you may want to solve to get from this chapter as much as you can (best option).
+Just like in the previous chapters here you will find some exercises that you may want to solve to get from this chapter as much as you can (best option).
 Alternatively, you may read the task descriptions and the solutions (and try to understand them).